shakebugs/shake-docs/docs/ios/activity.md

 :::

+### User actions

+SDK automatically observes taps made on your app's UI elements.

+### Network requests

+Shake will capture the user's network traffic and log the events on the web dashboard.

+### System events

+Application lifecycle events and system events are automatically tracked.

 ## Limitations
 In a Free workspace you can see up to 20 events that lead to every bug.
 If you need to dive really deep to find causes of the weirdest bugs,